 At first glance, I’d agree.
 Shouldn’t we try to reward the players for figuring out a creature’s weakness?
 Isn’t vulnerability a good way to do so?

-It’s actually not, from a game design standpoint.
-While vulnerability may sound like a fun, tactical mechanic for the party to use to their advantage, in practice, it actually limits the party’s choices and tactics in a fight.
+It’s not, from a game design standpoint.
+While vulnerability may sound like a fun, tactical mechanic for the party to use to their advantage, in practice, it limits the party’s choices and tactics in a fight.

 Vulnerabilities Pigeonhole the Party’s Tactics